Two Phase Commit Protocol in Rust and Go

 • Order Service (Go): Manages product inventory

-The coordinator is the brain of our system.
-Here’s the core Rust implementation:
+The coordinator is where all the decision making happens.
+Here’s the core logic in Rust:

 1